linomp/linomp/README.md

 Some facts about me and why I program:

-- I got into programming by doing [Computational Mechanics](https://drive.google.com/file/d/1fj_NyQCMNPLJ5OtAql2qc3FKChcwu_mV/view) projects, making games with [Processing](https://processing.org/) and taking Computer Science courses during my Mechanical Engineering bachelor's at USFQ (Ecuador).
+- I got into programming by doing [Computational Mechanics](https://drive.google.com/file/d/1fj_NyQCMNPLJ5OtAql2qc3FKChcwu_mV/view) projects, making PC games and taking Computer Science courses during my Mechanical Engineering bachelor's at USFQ (Ecuador).

 - In 2018 during an internship in Manta (my city), I learned about production-line challenges and heard the term "Industry 4.0" for the first time.

 - In that period I also took up Android (native, Java) and Web applications (MERN stack).

-- I developed a few mobile apps for [class projects](https://github.com/linomp/trip_plus_plus_android), but invested more time in web; going on an [internship abroad](https://3fs.si/) and then a [full-time job](https://paqtana.com/) in 2020.
+- I developed a few mobile apps for [class projects](https://github.com/linomp/trip_plus_plus_android), but invested more time in web; working on a [medical practice management system](https://www.iryo.io/) for [3FS d.o.o](https://3fs.si/) (Slovenia, 2019) and demand-driven requirements planning software with [Paqtana Ltd.](https://paqtana.com/) (remote, 2020).

-- Currently I'm pursuing a master's degree in [Software Engineering](https://www.cs.ut.ee/en/studying/software-engineering-msc) in Tallinn, Estonia.
+- Currently I'm pursuing a master's degree in [Software Engineering](https://www.cs.ut.ee/en/studying/software-engineering-msc) and working on urban traffic sensors in an internship at [Thinnect OÜ / Prolab](https://thinnect.com/).

 - I'm interested in the enabling technologies for Industry 4.0, and I want to become an expert at architecting & developing solutions in that domain.